Routes on Horseback

 I'LL GIVE IT A GO

 Relating with one of the most noble and beautiful animals is one of the experiences that you and your family cannot miss out on if you’re in Andorra.
-You will have the chance to learn to ride at the L'Aldosa Horseriding Club or in the Nòrdic Aventura Equestrian Centre, or do horse riding routes to enjoy the natural surroundings and history of our country.
+You can learn to ride at the L'Aldosa Equestrian Club, at the Nordic Adventure Equestrian Centre and at the Naturland equestrian centre.
+At each, you can enjoy routes on horseback while taking in the natural and historical places in our country.
 Take a break from everything around you and make contact with nature, strolling along ancestral pasts, through forests and passing natural obstacles in endless adventures you can enjoy at leisure.

 The L’Aldosa Horseriding Club, with more than 20 years of experience, has a riding school with classes for beginners, or obstacles, training and trekking and a wide variety of excursions to equestrian tourist destinations of varying duration and difficulty.
 They have mixed-breed Spanish horses of all sizes and colours, especially selected for their character and suitability for life in the mountains.
 30-minute beginner’s sessions and pony rides for youngsters are also available.